OlssonDev/olssondev.github.io/_posts/2023-02-19-CastingIsNotExpensive.md

 UAssetManager::GetStreamableManager().RequestAsyncLoad(MySoftClassPointer.ToSoftObjectPath(), FStreamableDelegate::CreateUObject(this, &ThisClass::OnSoftPointerLoaded));
 ```

-These will get unloaded eventually if they're not kept in a hard reference after they've been loaded.
+The soft references will get unloaded eventually if they're not kept in a hard reference after they've been loaded.

 **In progress..**